 It’s no secret that cold outside air can affect your temperature indoors, especially if there are large windows in your home.
 This effect becomes exponentially worse when windows are not properly sealed.
 Having your windows re-caulked can prevent warm air from escaping and cold air from entering your home.
 A handyman can have your windows sealed and protected in no time.

 The Wrong Size AC or Furnace System

 The bigger your house, the bigger your AC unit and furnace system must be to maintain an even temperature.
-If your unit is the wrong size or outdated, you’ll struggle to get enough airflow to cool or heat your entire home.
+If your unit is the wrong size, you’ll struggle to get enough airflow to cool or heat your entire home.
 Based on your home’s square footage, an HVAC specialist can quickly determine the correct make and model for your home.
 Inquire about your options during your annual maintenance appointment.